KingsFourze/tron-auto-claim/README.md

     ```

 ## Functions
+1. Print account balance, power infomation.
+1. Withdraw reward from voting.
 1. Print out all delegated to others resources and their expiry datetime.
-2. Claim all expired delegate.
+1. Claim all expired delegate.